The attractive young woman pushed back her wet hair as she came in from the darkness. Then smiled apologetically. “I’m sorry it’s so late, Mr Macon.”

 When Chris arrived, the front door was open.
 He ran inside and called out, and hearing a noise, pounded up the stairs yelling Laura’s name.
-He cried out in fear when he saw the pool of blood soaked into the carpet under the bedroom door.
-He had to throw all his weight against the door to push David’s body out of the way.
+A pool of blood had soaked into the carpet under the bedroom door.
+Chris had to throw all his weight against the door to push David’s body out of the way.
 Laura was still tied to the bed, motionless, her eyes closed, alone.

 He bent over to check her pulse, and at his touch she looked at him with wild eyes.
 She appeared to be unharmed.
 He knelt down and gently removed the gag from her mouth, and untied her.

 “Chris, oh Chris, thank God you came.”